picocomputer/rp6502/README.md

 ## Dev Setup

 This is only for building the Pi Pico software.
-For writing 6502 software, see the examples.
+For writing 6502 software, see the [rp6502-vscode](https://github.com/picocomputer/rp6502-vscode) and [rp6502-sdk](https://github.com/picocomputer/rp6502-sdk).

 Install the C/C++ toolchain for the Raspberry Pi Pico.
 For more information, read [Getting started with the Raspberry Pi Pico](https://rptl.io/pico-get-started).
 ```